Mega2223/AguaEngine3D/src/main/java/net/mega2223/lwjgltest/aguaengine3d/graphics/objects/modeling/procedural/buildinggenerator/Sintax.md

 bias - Chance of generating, standard is 1

-compartibleNorth,compartibleSouth,compartibleWest,compartibleEast - String arrays defining which blocks can connect with this on, %any% or %none% is also valid
+compartibleNorth,compartibleSouth,compartibleWest,compartibleEast - String arrays defining which blocks can connect with this on, %any% is valid.
+If you want to create an exclusive list just put `!` as your first character, then proceed normally.

 wallNorth,wallSouth,wallEast,wallWest - Declares to the interpreter which wall the file is currently defining